History of Ohio in Timeline

 In 2010, Ohio was ranked second in the country for best business climate by Site Selection magazine, based on a business-activity database.

-In 2010, there were 469,700 foreign-born residents in Ohio, corresponding to 4.1% of the total population, with Mexico and India having the largest groups.
+In 2010, there were 469,700 foreign-born residents in Ohio, making up 4.1% of the total population, with the largest groups coming from Mexico, India, and China.

 Since the 2010 midterm elections, Ohio's voter demographic has leaned towards the Republican Party.

-According to a Pew Forum poll in 2014, a majority of Ohioans, 56%, felt religion was "very important".
+According to a Pew Forum poll in 2014, 56% of Ohioans felt religion was "very important", 25% that it was "somewhat important", and 19% that religion was "not too important/not important at all".

 April 2015: Labor Force Participation

-As of April 2015, the labor force participation in Ohio was 63%, slightly above the national average.
+As of April 2015, Ohio's labor force participation rate was 63%, which was slightly above the national average.

 In April 2016, a lawsuit was filed challenging Ohio's policy of purging infrequent voters, alleging violations of the National Voter Registration Act (NVRA) of 1993 and the Help America Vote Act of 2002.